lief-project/LIEF/doc/sphinx/tutorials/02_pe_from_scratch.rst

 LIEF enables to create simple PE from scratch.
 The aim of this tutorial is to create an executable which pop a ``MessageBoxA`` with "Hello Word"

-First we have to create a :class:`~lief.PE.Binary` :
+First, we have to create a :class:`~lief.PE.Binary` :

 .. code-block:: python